jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-30-pineapple-mango-milkshake-ipa.markdown

 \* Due to a mistake when ordering ingredients this should have been 0.3 lbs of flaked oats and 0.3 lbs of flaked wheat, but only ended up with the oats.

-#### Strike Water Additions

-I typically use Reverse Osmosis (RO) water for brews.
-Since there is minimal mineral content in RO water, some additions are needed.
-For this beer only Calcium Chloride and Gypsum were utilized.
-See the [mash](#mash) section below for more details.

 ### Hop Schedule